xmartlabs/XLPagerTabStrip/README.md

 ## Examples

 Follow these 3 steps to run Example project: Clone XLPagerTabStrip repository, open XLPagerTabStrip workspace and run the *Example* project.

-You can also experiment and learn with the *XLPagerTabStrip Playground* which is contained in *XLPagerTabStrip.workspace*.

 ## Installation